 Bahamas

-Since July 2022, the Bahamas implemented a 10% VAT for foreign yacht charters, adding to a 4% port tax.
-This increment elevates the total taxation to 14%.
-The goal is to match European benchmarks, such as Italy’s 22% and Spain’s 21%.
-Now, foreign operators must register for VAT payments every quarter through a specific portal.
+Since July 2022, the Bahamas has applied a 10% VAT on foreign yacht charters, stacked on top of a 4% port tax for a combined total of 14%.
+The move was part of a broader effort to bring Caribbean taxation closer to European benchmarks like Italy’s 22% and Spain’s 21%.
+Foreign operators now need to register for VAT and submit quarterly payments through a dedicated portal.

 Cayman Islands